renich/lyrics/en/the_taquero_blues.rst

     # B
-    And, those who feel it, give 'em head, me, tongue and breast for later.
+    And, those who feel it, give 'em head, me, tongue and pressed breast for later.

 This is kind of hard to translate to English.
 First of all, taqueros are know for being very good at "albures": https://en.wikipedia.org/wiki/Albur which, according to wikipedia's definition of "Double entendre" is pretty much the same thing: